Yale-EEB723/finalproject/README.md

 ## The goal

-The specific problem I/we sought to explore was ...
-Our goal was...
+The specific problem I sought to explore was annotating a genome.
+My goal was...

 ## The data